janakerman/exemplar-service/README.md

 communicates with other external interfaces that the service depends on to function.

 In this example, the **Service layer** communicates with the **Repository layer** to persist payment domain objects.
-It calls onto classes in the Repository layer to transform the Domain objects into the database representation (Data Access Objects).
+It calls onto classes in the Repository layer to transform the Domain objects into the database representation (Entities).

 ##### Validation